 Cubbaita or Giuggiulena

 I have seen many different recipes for this sweet: with a higher sugar to honey ratio, for a harder version, or vice versa for a more chewy one; with only sesame, or with sesame and almonds; with orange zest (fresh or candied).
 I went for a medium-hard cubbaita, enriched with almonds like you would find in most places these days, but skipped the orange.
 I used this recipe as a reference.

-100 g honey (thyme or other intensely aromatic kind)
+100g honey (thyme or other intensely aromatic variety)

 250g sesame seeds